chieftools/docs/src/pages/deploychief/server-setup.md

 ### Ploi

-If you are using [Ploi](https://ploi.io/?ref=chieftools) to manage your servers you can use this webserver configuration template to apply the needed changes when creating your site: [Zero downtime deployment NGINX template](https://ploi.io/panel/marketplace/162-laravel-zero-downtime-deployment-nginx-template).
+If you are using {% external-link href="https://ploi.io/?ref=chieftools" %}Ploi{% /external-link %} to manage your servers you can use this webserver configuration template to apply the needed changes when creating your site: [Zero downtime deployment NGINX template](https://ploi.io/panel/marketplace/162-laravel-zero-downtime-deployment-nginx-template).